 Price around: €30

-PLUS Camping Jolly is a part of European hostel chain PLUS Hostels, however, their Venice accommodation offers more than just dorms, with private bungalows, mobile homes and house tents at their campsite in Venice Marghera, only 15 minutes by shuttle bus from the main islands of Venice.
+PLUS Camping Jolly is a part of European hostel chain PLUS Hostels.
+Their Venice accommodation offers more than just dorms, with private bungalows, mobile homes and house tents at their campsite in Venice Marghera, only 15 minutes by shuttle bus from the main islands of Venice.
 PLUS Camping Jolly also has an outdoor swimming pool, sunbathing area and table tennis tables, making it one of the best hostels in Venice during the hot summer months.
-Unfortunately there are no cooking facilities, however the on-site Ciao Bella bar and restaurant offers tasty Italian-style breakfasts, as well as affordable pizzas, snacks and drinks throughout the day and evening.
+On-site Ciao Bella bar and restaurant offers tasty Italian-style breakfasts, as well as affordable pizzas, snacks and drinks throughout the day and evening.
 With its location just outside of the central districts of Venice, PLUS Camping Jolly offers some of the most affordable accommodation for those travelling on a budget.

 Address: Via G. de Marchi 7, Marghera, 30175 Venice